 Tracking income and potential deductions can be complicated if you have one bank account for your personal and short-term rental business finances.
-Instead, open a separate bank account for your Airbnb business.
+Instead, open a separate bank account for your Airbnb small business.
 This way you’ll clearly see your Airbnb payouts and business-related expenses.

 Saving your receipts is the first step to lowering your taxable Airbnb income.
 Reduced tax liability can substantially influence the amount of profit that your Airbnb business has actually made.
 To save on your taxes, you will need to provide certain proof to validate your deductions to the IRS.

 Your receipts and records should show that your expenses were for your business and not for your personal use.
 In addition, you should also keep all utility, insurance, and mortgage bills if you plan to deduct those costs too.
 If you fail to do this, your actual Airbnb profit (after taxes) may turn out to be much smaller than you estimated.